fabianmartins/alienattack.workshop/README.md

 The manager console is where the manager creates a game session, and starts the game so the other participants can join it.

-We've been said that these applications is needing a face lifting.
+We've been said that these applications are needing a face lifting.
 However, let's leave the cosmetics for another opportunity.

 **These steps are going to be executed using the respository that you cloned to your local computer.**

 1. Open a privacy/incognito page for your browser.
 This will guarantee that you will have the cookies cleared after use.
 2. Open this file that is on your application deployment: `./scoreboard/index.html`.
 3. The page will show some fields for you to enter the username and password that you defined earlier.
 Do it.
 4. If the application indicates `AccessDeniedException`, then we have an access problem.
 Proceed to the next fixActivity to keep on fixing the system.

 ### fixACTIVITY 5 - Cognito - Fix the permissions on the groups for RBAC

-The people from the Security Team that joined our task force to solve the issues said that is essential that RBAC (Role-Based Access Control) is properly configured on the system.
-They also said that the current version of the CDK doesn't allow us to solve that by code, unless we create a Custom Resource as it was done for the creation of the User Pool.
-Nobody on the team knows how to do it, but one of the SysAdmins said that he has a playbook for that, and send us the guidance.
+The people from the Security Team that joined our task force to solve the issues said that is essential to have RBAC (Role-Based Access Control) properly configured on the system.
+They also said that the version of the CDK used here doesn't allow us to solve that by code, unless we create a Custom Resource as it was done for the creation of the User Pool.
+Nobody on the team knows how to do it, and we're not but one of the SysAdmins said to have the playbook for that, and send us the guidance.
 Let's try to leverage it.

 ##### [Problem]
 The Identity Pool configuration is missing the configuration of the roles for each one of the groups (Managers and Players).
 We need to attach the proper roles to the user when the user signs in to the application.